Chart Color Schemes

 Educational outcomes in Umina - Booker Bay - Patonga fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 20.6%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding them - advanced diplomas at 11.3% and certificates at 28.7%.
-Educational participation is high, with 26.0% currently enrolled in formal education: 9.4% in primary, 6.8% in secondary, and 3.2% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 14.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding them – advanced diplomas account for 11.3% and certificates for 28.7%.

-Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
+Educational participation is high, with 26.0% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 6.8% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education